haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 ## Flashing the firmware

 # THE FLASHING PROCESS IS VERY DANGEROUS!
-BE AWARE, USING THE MANUAL IS ON YOUR OWN RISK!!!
+BE AWARE, USING THE MANUAL IS AT YOUR OWN RISK!!!

 ## Software settings

-Create a folder and copy to it the downloaded files `tasmota.bin` and `e sptool.exe`.
+Create a folder and move to it the downloaded files `tasmota.bin` and `e sptool.exe`.

-Let assume the folder is `C:\flasing`
+Let's assume the folder is `C:\flasing`

-Connect the `USB to Serial` converter to the PC. wait until drivers automatically installed by Windows.
+Connect the `USB to Serial` converter to the PC.
+Wait until the drivers are automatically installed by Windows.
-(if its not work automatic go [here](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=225&pcid=41) or [here](https://answers.microsoft.com/en-us/windows/forum/windows_10-hardware/prolific-usb-to-serial-comm-port-windows-10/0a4f8e48-7135-4434-9d10-349c9ce87fcf?auth=1))
+(if it doesn't work autotmatically, go [here](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=225&pcid=41) or [here](https://answers.microsoft.com/en-us/windows/forum/windows_10-hardware/prolific-usb-to-serial-comm-port-windows-10/0a4f8e48-7135-4434-9d10-349c9ce87fcf?auth=1))

-In Windows search look for `device manager` and select the first results, or press `Windows Key` + `R` and in the input insert `devmgmt.msc`.
+In Windows, search for `device manager` and select the first result, or press `Windows Key` + `R` and insert `devmgmt.msc`.

-In the device manager look for the device serial port `COMX`.
+In the device manager, look for the device serial port `COMX`.

 We will need it in the next step.
 In my case, it was `COM6`.